patrickneil03/TaskflowRepoApp/README.md

 - 📩 **Email Reminders** – A scheduled Amazon EventBridge rule triggers a Lambda function every 12 hours.
 The function queries the DynamoDB table for tasks nearing their deadline.
 If found, it uses Amazon SES (Sandbox mode) to send personalized email reminders to authenticated users whose email addresses have been verified in SES.

+📨 Note: AWS SES is currently in sandbox mode, so email notifications are only delivered to verified email addresses.

 - 📷 **Profile Uploads** – Users upload profile pictures through a secure, token-validated flow.
 API Gateway (protected with Cognito authorizer) triggers a Lambda function which verifies the user's identity via JWT claims, decodes the base64 image, and uploads it to a private user-specific path in S3.
 A presigned URL is then generated for temporary, secure access — ensuring only the authenticated user can view or update their profile picture.

 - ♻️ **CI/CD** – GitHub pushes trigger CodePipeline, which uses an S3 artifacts bucket to pass build data between stages.
 CodePipeline pulls the repo, then CodeBuild filters only the frontend files (HTML, CSS, JS), excluding Terraform and Git metadata.
 It syncs these files to the target S3 bucket by comparing and deleting outdated files—ensuring the static website always reflects the latest GitHub version.